If the person you care for has a sight impairment they may find it difficult to carry out day-to-day tasks and get out and about.

 Sight Support Derbyshire provide support and services to blind and partially sighted people to help them to become independent.
 They offer services including information and advice, help with claiming benefits, befriending, home support, rehabilitation, and sport and leisure activities for partially sighted people are their carers.
 Sport and leisure opportunities include bowling, swimming and day trips.

-Sight Support are holding a series of information days throughout the county where you can get further information about topics such as guide dogs, assistive technology, macular degeneration and much more.
+Sight Support hold information days throughout the county where you can get further information about topics such as guide dogs, assistive technology, macular degeneration and much more.

 Contact Sight Support on: